suojatar/maze/README.md

 # Maze Exercise

 This solution was developed in Visual Studio 2015.
-It is inplemented as an ASP.NET Web API exposing a single endpoint, /solveMaze.
+It is implemented as an ASP.NET Web API exposing a single endpoint, /solveMaze.

 ## Approach